 Members of the IMPRS

-More than 50 doctoral students are currently working in our IMPRS Evolbio.
-They are coming from 26 different countries meaning that about 75 percent of PhD candidates are coming from abroad.
-Our faculty consists of 30 leading scientists from all three participating institutions in Kiel and Plön.
+More than 60 doctoral researchers are currently working in our IMPRS EvolBio.
+They come from 29 different countries meaning that about 75 percent of PhD students are from abroad.
+Our faculty consists of about 30 leading scientists from all three participating institutions in Kiel and Plön.

-Preferably, at least one student from each location (Kiel: CAU/ GEOMAR and Plön: MPI) should be elected.
+Preferably, at least one DR from each location (Kiel: CAU/ GEOMAR and Plön: MPI) should be elected.

-In addition, an external representative is elected for a term of one year by all MPI PhD students.
-They represent the institute to the Max Planck PhDnet, which in turn is the network of all PhD candidates and PhD representatives of the Max Planck Society.
+In addition, an external representative is elected for a term of one year by all MPI DRs.
+They represent the institute to the Max Planck PhDnet, which in turn is the network of all doctoral researchers and their representatives of the Max Planck Society.
 It was founded in 2003 to improve interdisciplinary cooperation, to optimize doctoral education and scientific exchange, and to strengthen academic solidarity.

-At present, we have five IMPRS speakers and one external speaker at the MPI.
-All representatives are closely working together.
-They provide a platform for an exchange among the students and organize regular PhD meetings, such as social events or the yearly IMPRS retreat.
+At present, we have three IMPRS speakers and one external speaker at the MPI.
+All representatives work closely together.
+They provide a platform for an exchange among the doctoral researchers and organize regular meetings, such as social events or the yearly IMPRS retreat.

-The PhD representatives are in close contact with the coordinator of the graduate program and also attend the regular meetings of the IMPRS faculty.
+The DR representatives are in close contact with the administrator of the graduate program and also attend the regular meetings of the IMPRS faculty.

-The IMPRS is headed by two spokespersons, one from the MPI (Diethard Tautz) and one from the University (Hinrich Schulenburg).
-The spokespersons together with Arne Traulsen (MPI), Eva Stukenbrock (MPI/CAU), Tal Dagan (CAU) and Thorsten Reusch (GEOMAR) form the steering committee, which together with the coordinator of the program, coordinates all major decisions with respect to the organization of the program or teaching and recruitment of students and new faculty members.
+The IMPRS is headed by two spokespersons, one from the MPI (Paul Rainey) and one from the University (Eva H. Stukenbrock).
+The spokespersons together with Tal Dagan (CAU), Thorsten Reusch (GEOMAR), Hinrich Schulenburg (CAU), Diethard Tautz (MPI) and Arne Traulsen (MPI) form the steering committee.
+The steering committee members along with the administrator of the program coordinate all major decisions with respect to the organization of the program or teaching and recruitment of doctoral researschers and new faculty members.

-The coordinator runs the daily business of the school.
-The major tasks in coordinating the program include the preparation and organization of the recruitment procedure, the support of (new) students in all kind of relevant matters, the coordination of courses and lectures, the preparation of retreats (together with the students) and the administration of the IMPRS website.
-Furthermore, the coordinator functions as the contact person for all IMPRS students as well as the IMPRS faculty.
+The administrator runs the daily business of the school.
+The major tasks in coordinating the program include the preparation and organization of the recruitment procedure, the support of (new) doctoral researchers in all kind of relevant matters, the coordination of courses and lectures, the preparation of retreats (together with a team of doctoral researchers) and the administration of the IMPRS website.
+Furthermore, the administrator functions as the contact person for all IMPRS DRs as well as the IMPRS faculty.